 I would like to bring to everyone’s attention a series of articles and videos from Anderson Cooper’s 360 Blog.
 These postings from the week of March 17th are very positive and really paint a great image of Alabama and what is going on within the region economically.

-Aside from the stereotyping done in one of the article’s titles, “Is that a banjo on your knee?”
-(Come on AC, you can do better than that!), the article points out some very positive endeavors, such as the investments being made by the Alabama Pension Fund that has increased tourism into the state by several billion dollars.
+Aside from the stereotyping done in one of the article’s titles, migraine “Is that a banjo on your knee?”
+(Come on AC, purchase you can do better than that!), diabetes and pregnancy the article points out some very positive endeavors, such as the investments being made by the Alabama Pension Fund that has increased tourism into the state by several billion dollars.

 However, I think that one of the most positive yet sad themes in all of this is that international business and investment is flowing into Alabama.
 Why?
 Because international investments understand that Alabama, along with much of the south, has an intelligent and highly motivated labor pool that can produce a high quality product at a reasonable cost.
 At the same time, we have communities and states that are willing to work with international as well as domestic business.